 “The missionary,” wrote Saint Conforti, “is the finest and most splendid example of the ideal life.
 In spirit, the missionary has contemplated Jesus Christ commissioning the apostles to conquer the world, not by weapons but by persuasion and love; and the missionary has been captivated by this encounter with Christ.
 For this ideal cause, the missionary gives up family, homeland, all that he treasures as his very own.”

-To become a Xaverian Missionary, you need to be a Roman Catholic, 18 to 35 years of age, and have at least a high school diploma.
+To become a Xaverian Missionary, you need to be a Roman Catholic, 18 to 35 years of age, and have at least the minimum UK university admission qualifications.
 You should be motivated by a sincere desire to give yourself to God in a community exclusively dedicated to foreign mission activity.

 “The missionary has been captivated by the encounter with Christ.”